-Educational and Interpretive Programs at Related Historic Sites and Institutions throughout the U.S. Each exhibit has a unique focus, and the supporting institutions provide a variety of educational programs.
-Permanent exhibits are at the Four Rivers Cultural Center in Ontario, Oregon, the Wing Luke Asian Museum in Seattle, the Oregon Nikkei Legacy Center in Oregon, the National Japanese American Historical Society in San Francisco, Japanese American Museum of San Jose, the Japanese American National Museum in Los Angeles, Manzanar National Historic Site Interpretive Center in eastern California, and the Smithsonian National Museum of American History in Washington D.C.
+Educational and Interpretive Programs at Related Historic Sites and Institutions

+The history of Nikkei internment and incarceration is interpreted at various sites and institutions throughout the U.S. Each exhibit has a unique focus, and the supporting institutions provide a variety of educational programs.
+Permanent exhibits are at the Four Rivers Cultural Center in Ontario, Oregon, the Wing Luke Asian Museum in Seattle, the Oregon Nikkei Legacy Center, the National Japanese American Historical Society in San Francisco, Japanese American Museum of San Jose, the Japanese American National Museum in Los Angeles, Manzanar National Historic Site Interpretive Center in eastern California, and the Smithsonian National Museum of American History in Washington D.C.
 Each former camp also provides some historical information about the site and its history, generally on panels and historical markers.
 In addition to the institutions above, educational programs about the internment and incarceration of Nikkei during World War II are developed and distributed by a wide variety of organizations.
-These include: the Densho Project in Seattle, the Bainbridge Island Japanese American Community, the Seattle Japanese Language School- known as Kokugo Gakko, the Japanese American Historical Society of San Diego, the Japanese American Citizens League, the Go For Broke Educational Foundation, the Civil Liberties Public Education Fund, the California Digital Library Online and Archive, the Library of Congress in Washington, D.C., as well as Nisei veterans organizations, Nikkei religious institutions, and major universities throughout the U.S.
+These include: the Densho Project in Seattle, the Bainbridge Island Japanese American Community, the Seattle Japanese Language School- known as Kokugo Gakko, the Japanese American Historical Society of San Diego, the Japanese American Citizens League, the Go For

+Public Education Fund, the California Digital Library Online and Archive, the Library of Congress in Washington, D.C., as well as Nisei veterans organizations, Nikkei religious institutions, and major universities throughout the U.S.